כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 The Baal HaTurim, R’ Ya’akov ben Asher (1269 – 1343 CE), comments,

 Hanukkah commemorates the rededication of the Temple after it was defiled by the Greeks.
 The word “Hanukkah” itself means “dedication.”
-The Jewish people, led by Judah Maccabee, stood up for truth and morality against not only a superior army, but a cultural force of Hellenism that swept across the ancient world.
-Its story is found in the Apocrypha, in the books of 1st and 2nd Maccabees.
+The Jewish people, led by Judah Maccabee, stood up for truth and morality against a superior army and a cultural force of Hellenism that swept across the ancient world.
+Its story is in the Apocrypha, in the books of 1st and 2nd Maccabees.
 The Talmud brings down a tradition regarding the celebration,

 The only place in the Bible where חֲנֻכָּה Hanukkah is mentioned is in the New Testament.
 On the Festival of Hanukkah, Yeshua went to the Temple,